winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 Understanding what the Buddha meant, Ānanda rose from his seat, bowed to the Buddha, and departed.
 He wasn’t far away when the Buddha quieted his mind and contemplated there under the tree.
 {: #p135}

 136\.
 It wasn’t long before Māra the Wicked One came to the Buddha and said, “The Buddha’s heart desires nothing.
-He can parinirvāṇa.
+He can <em>parinirvāṇa</em>.
 Now would be a good time.
 He ought to be extinguished soon.”
 {: #p136}

 137\.
 The Buddha told the Wicked One, “Stop!
 Stop!
 I’ll decide when it’s time.
-For now, the Tathāgata hasn’t decided on nirvāṇa yet.
-My monks need to be assembled who can discipline themselves, overcome agitation without fear, and arrive at the place of safety.
-They need to obtain their own reward, be teachers for other people, disseminate the sutra teachings, and make their words and meanings plain.
+For now, the Tathāgata hasn’t decided on <em>nirvāṇa</em> yet.
+I need to assemble monks who can discipline themselves, overcome agitation without fear, and arrive at the place of safety.
+They need to obtain their own reward, teach other people, disseminate the <em>sūtra</em> teachings, and make their words and meanings plain.
 They need to defeat whatever other teachings there may be with the correct Dharma.
 They’ll need to realize these miracles for themselves.
 Such disciples haven’t assembled yet.
-There also need to be nuns, laymen, and laywomen who are all like this, and they haven’t been assembled yet, either.
+There also need to be nuns, laymen, and laywomen who are all like this, and they haven’t assembled yet, either.
 What’s essential now is to broadly lecture about the awakened heart in the religious life and let gods and humans all see these miracles.”
 {: #p137}

 138\.
 Māra the Wicked One again said to the Buddha, “Once, the Buddha was sitting under the goatherd’s nyagrodha tree on the bank of the Nairañjanā River in Uruvilvā when he first achieved the perfect awakening.
-I went to the Bhagavān then and asked the Tathāgata to parinirvāṇa.
+I went to the Bhagavān then and asked the Tathāgata to <em>parinirvāṇa</em>.
 I said, ‘Now would be a good time!
 You ought to be extinguished soon!’
 {: #p138}

 139\.
 “The Tathāgata replied to me, ‘Stop, Wicked One!
 Stop!
 I’ll decide when it’s time.
-For now, the Tathāgata hasn’t decided on nirvāṇa because I need to gather my disciples … let gods and humans see these miracles.
+For now, the Tathāgata hasn’t decided on <em>nirvāṇa</em> because I need to gather my disciples … let gods and humans see these miracles.
 Then, I’ll choose extinguishment.’
 Now, the Buddha has gathered his disciples … let gods and humans see these miracles.
 Now would be a good time.
 Why not extinguish yourself?”
 {: #p139}

 140\.
 The Buddha said, “Stop, Wicked One!
 Stop!
 The Buddha will decide when it’s time.
 He won’t remain for very long.
 In three months’ time, I will choose extinguishment in my homeland of Kuśinagara between a pair of trees in a sal grove.”